kejsardamberg/ParallelJUnit/README.md

 * Default **expected** (Expected thrown exceptions from test execution) = none.

 ## Testing notes
 Testing with the same data over and over is a bit risky.
-In part because any cache in the system might respond after first request, giving un-normal response times, and partly because mant databases uses read-locks for requested records.
+In part because any cache in the system might respond after first request, giving un-normal response times, and partly because many databases uses read locks for requested records.
 Accessing the same record many times hence could create queues in the database.

 Testing in a dev environment is not in any way equal of testing in a more production like environment.
 An SQL triggering a full table scan is way different with limited data in the database, and an environment with indexes maintained and refreshed is way quicker than any environment that's remotely neglected.